 Bring spare batteries for your camera, lots of memory cards and somewhere to backup all those fantastic photographs you will take.
 A laptop, iPad or remote storage device is highly advised.

-HOW WILL I CHARGE THINGS ON SAFARI?
+HOW WILL I CHARGE THINGS ON HOLIDAY?

 DO I NEED ANY VACCINATIONS?
 WHAT ABOUT MALARIA?